 If you’re looking for a quick and easy way to sell or trade in your car, Autotrader’s free Kelley Blue Book Instant Cash Offer program may be a great option.
 Just fill out some basic information about your vehicle to check for a local car dealer’s offer.
 If the offer looks good to you, simply bring your car to a participating dealer within seven days.
 The dealer will verify your information, and if everything checks out you’ll get cash or a trade-in credit.

 Car-listing fees and optional add-ons

 It’s free to sell or trade in your car to a dealer through Autotrader.
 But if you want to use its marketplace to sell to a private party, you’ll have to pay.
 There are three packages, ranging from $25 for a basic listing to $90 for the premium package.

-Each package includes photos and the ability to see how many shoppers have checked out your car.
-If you want extras, like a Carfax vehicle history report or additional photos, you can add them a la carte or spring for the premium package.
+Each option includes photos and the ability to see how many shoppers have checked out your car.
+If you want extras like a Carfax vehicle history report or additional photos, you can add them a la carte or spring for the premium package.

 Two ways to sell

 With eBay, you can choose to sell your car via auction or with a fixed-price listing.
 With an auction, you may end up getting more than expected for your car if multiple bidders are interested.
 But with a fixed-price listing, you get to set the price.

 Ready and willing buyers

 According to eBay, a survey of car buyers found that shoppers using eBay Motors have a higher intent to purchase versus other platforms.
 In fact, eBay says that a car or truck is sold on its site every three minutes.

 You have to handle payment and title transfer